CSCfi/csc-user-guide/docs/support/wn/data-new.md

 # Data Management

+## Sensitive Data services have now an audited computing environment for secondary use of social and health data 8.6.2022

+A restricted version of Sensitive Data (SD) Desktop is audited against Findata regulation and can be used to process secondary use social and health care data.
+This new service is called SD Desktop Limited Edition, and it has now its own [user guide](./data/sensitive-data/sd-desktop-le/).

 ## Sensitive Data services for research 28.04.2022

 Our Sensitive Data services guide has been updated and reorganised into the following sections: